Earl Grey descendants sell English tea to China

 HIGH TEA

-Tregothnan projected sales of teas and infusions of 2 million pounds ($3.14 million) in 2013, with 1 million pounds coming from exports.
+Tregothnan projected sales of teas and infusions of 2 million pounds in 2013, with 1 million pounds coming from exports.

 This is a miniscule sum in comparison to the global export market, with the world's largest black tea exporter, Kenya, predicting tea exports earnings of $1.33 billion in 2013.